Kingmopser/BachelorsThesisCode/README.md

 6. The robustness comparison is performed across the configured `ROBUST_SEEDS`.
 7. Results are logged to MLflow.

 The HPO is only performed for the BDE model.
-Random Forest, Linear Regression, TabICL, and XGBoostLSS are evaluated with fixed configurations rather than separate HPO searches.
+Random Forest, Linear Regression, TabICLv2, and XGBoostLSS are evaluated with fixed configurations rather than separate HPO searches.

 ## Metrics